 Both taken with no make up on, no filters or edits, first thing in the morning and just out the shower.

-What’s the difference then?
+So what’s the difference then?
 Continue reading “Levothyroxine and TSH; ‘The Gold Standard’”